PinkDiamond1/solar-dvpn-community-core-docs/api/dns/GET_dns_list.md

-## GET `api/dns`
+## GET `api/dns/list`

 ---

 ### Description

-This method is used to retrieve available DNS options
+This method is used to retrieve available DNS options.

 ---